This Viral Cream Blush Hack Transformed My Makeup Routine Forever

 Advertisement

 It takes a lot to get me excited to do my makeup every day, but I like this trick because it allows me to have more fun with the products I already know and love by mixing and matching different shades to create different effects.
 For blush, Charlotte Tilbury Matte Beauty Blush Wand in Pillow Talk Peach Pop layered over Haus Labs Color Fuse Blush in Pomelo Peach is the ethereal peach I’ve always dreamt of.
-Here, I’m wearing MAC Blush in Raizin underneath Charlotte Tilbury Matte Beauty Blush Wand in Pillow Talk for a beautiful burnt-mauve cheek.
+Here, I’m wearing MAC Blush in Raizin underneath the same Charlotte Tilbury wand for a beautiful burnt-mauve cheek.

 And of course, Ta remains a genius, giving you the rare two-in-one beauty product I approve of with his Major Beauty Headlines Double-Take Crème & Powder Blush.
 There, you get double-duty crème blush and powder in one travel-friendly palette.
 My makeup routine and I may never be the same.